Atomic Heart: Synopsis

-When P-3 wakes up, Filatova contacts him and meets him in secret at a secluded area in Facility 3826.
+When Sergey wakes up, Filatova contacts him and meets him in secret at a secluded area in Facility 3826.
 She reveals to him that Kollektiv is a means to mind-control people, and Filatova was in charge of the facility that houses numerous volunteers of the project.
-P-3 also discovers that CHAR-les isn't an AI, but rather the preserved consciousness of Chariton Zakharov, Sechenov's colleague and a fellow researcher presumably murdered by Sechenov.
-Using Zakharov's security clearance, they uncover more of P-3's past: he was previously critically injured in a mission in Bulgaria alongside his wife and fellow agent, Ekaterina "Blesna" Nechayeva.
-While Blesna did not survive, Sechenov managed to fix P-3's brain injury by installing a Polymer implant, erasing memories of Blesna while also implanting her memories into robotic ballerina bodyguards called the Twins.
-In doing so, Sechenov gains control over P-3.
-Furious, P-3 decides to confront Sechenov.
+Sergey also discovers that CHAR-les isn't an AI, but rather the preserved consciousness of Chariton Zakharov, Sechenov's colleague and a fellow researcher presumably murdered by Sechenov.
+Using Chariton's security clearance, they uncover more of Sergey's past: he was previously critically injured in a mission in Bulgaria alongside his wife and fellow agent, Ekaterina "Katya" Nechayeva.
+While Katya did not survive, Sechenov managed to fix Sergey's brain injury by installing a Polymer implant, erasing memories of Katya while also implanting her memories into robotic ballerina bodyguards called the Twins.
+In doing so, Sechenov gains control over Sergey.
+Furious, Sergey decides to confront Sechenov.
 However, he blacks out again and wakes up in the care of his mother-in-law, Zinaida Muravyova, who has been anonymously assisting him throughout his mission in Facility 3826.
-She reveals that P-3 had killed Filatova while blacked out.
-At this point, P-3 can either choose to leave Facility 3826 or confront Sechenov, resulting in different endings.
+She reveals that Sergey had killed Filatova while blacked out.
+At this point, Sergey can either choose to leave Facility 3826 or confront Sechenov, resulting in different endings.

-If P-3 refuses to confront Sechenov, he destroys Zakharov and slips out of Facility 3826 and disappears, allowing Sechenov to continue with his plans to activate Kollektiv 2.0.
-Zakharov is shown to still be alive as a small mass of living Polymer and he manages to escape as well.
+If Sergey refuses to confront Sechenov, he destroys Chariton and slips out of Facility 3826 and disappears, allowing Sechenov to continue with his plans to activate Kollektiv 2.0.
+Chariton is shown to still be alive as a small mass of living Polymer and he manages to escape as well.

-If P-3 chooses to confront Sechenov, he enters his office, where they argue before Sechenov orders the Twins to attack.
-After P-3 defeats them, Sechenov draws a pistol, but P-3 uses his glove to disarm him and shoots him in the gut.
-Wounded, Sechenov reveals that Zakharov manipulated P-3’s blackouts, making him unknowingly kill Molotov and Filatova.
-Enraged, P-3 tries to remove Zakharov from his glove, but Zakharov electrocutes him and escapes as a gray mass.
-Declaring his intent to exterminate humanity, Zakharov jumps into a vat of red Polymer, transforming into a massive black humanoid.
+If Sergey chooses to confront Sechenov, he enters his office, where they argue before Sechenov orders the Twins to attack.
+After Sergey defeats them, Sechenov draws a pistol, but Sergey uses his glove to disarm him and shoots him in the gut.
+Wounded, Sechenov reveals that Chariton manipulated Sergey’s blackouts, making him unknowingly kill Molotov and Filatova.
+Enraged, Sergey tries to remove Chariton from his glove, but Chariton electrocutes him and escapes as a gray mass.
+Declaring his intent to exterminate humanity, Chariton jumps into a vat of red Polymer, transforming into a massive black humanoid.
 He then picks up Sechenov, breaks his neck, and later consumes his body before vanishing.
-P-3 later awakens in an illusion, where one of the Twins reaches out to him as Blesna’s voice speaks.
+Sergey later awakens in an illusion, where one of the Twins reaches out to him as Katya’s voice speaks.